netbootxyz/build-pipelines/README.md

 https://github.com/netbootxyz/netboot.xyz/blob/development/endpoints.yml
 This list of metadata allows us to generate boot menu releases with every incremental change to the underlying assets they point to in Github.

-These will also contain a settings.sh file that is used by the helper

 Asset repos fall into two main categories for us from a build pipeline perspective.

 #### Daily builds to check for external version changes

 These types of builds are not limited to but conventionally will be tied to what distributions consider `stable` releases.
 These releases will have a minor version number.
 Ubuntu for example has a current stable release of Ubuntu 18.04 Bionic Beaver, but the live CD is currently versioned at 18.04.3, we as an organization do not want to keep track of this kind of stuff.
-Our assumption will always be that the end Users want to boot the latest minor versions and we should not be hosting old minor versions unless there are very specific reasons.
+Our assumption will always be that the end users want to boot the latest minor versions and we should not be hosting old minor versions unless there are very specific reasons.

 These builds need to be able to be run daily and handle failure to retrieve the current external version for the releases.
 Meaning if they get a null response back the null version number should not allow a successful build as a protection from publishing empty/corrupt releases.